andizq/discminer/discminer/pca/README.md

 By default PC 0 is omitted from the cumulative-variance curve without renormalizing the remaining variance.
 Pass `--include-pc0-cumulative` to restore the conventional cumulative curve.
+The right-hand panels divide the PC 1-and-above variance fractions by their total and show both their individual and cumulative contributions.
+This compares the distribution of subleading variance independently of the fraction carried by PC 0, while the left-hand panels preserve its absolute importance relative to the full cube.

 ### Eigenimage diagnostics

 The `m=0` fraction measures the area-weighted power in the azimuthal mean of each radial ring relative to the total eigenimage power.
-The `m=2` fraction measures two-fold strength within the remaining non-axisymmetric variance while allowing its phase to vary between radial rings.
+The `m=2` fraction is stored both relative to the total eigenimage power and relative to the remaining non-axisymmetric power while allowing its phase to vary between radial rings.

 Phase coherence measures how closely those phases follow one logarithmic winding.
 The table also records the fitted phase slope against `log(radius)`.